blaze-smt/blaze-smt/README.md

-- 👋 Hi, I’m @blaze-smt
+- 👋 Hello, my name is Blaze
-- 🌐 I'm going to school for Web Design
+- 🌐 I currently go to school for Web Design at Northcentral Technical College
-- 🟢 This GitHub account is place for me to push my projects
+- 🟢 This GitHub account is place for me to push my school/personal related projects